proteinreport/proteinreport.org/content/en/articles/investing-cultivated-meat-industry-independent-analysis-agronomics/index.md

 <p>The risks outlined below are arranged from macro- to firm-level to cover as much of the potential risk landscape as possible but are not ranked by probability or severity.</p>

 <p><strong>Macroeconomic Risk:</strong> Agronomics is listed within a sub-market of the London Stock Exchange called the Alternative Investment Market (AIM).
-Investing in anything on an international exchange characterizing itself as “alternative” should give even the most intrepid retail investor pause when stepping off the well-trod path of the S&amp;P 500.
+Investing in anything on an international exchange characterizing itself as “alternative” should give even the most intrepid retail investor pause when stepping off the well-trod path of the S&P 500.
 In the event of an economic downturn, it’s likely that many of these positions would be the first to go in a liquidity crunch.</p>

 <p><strong>Currency Risk:</strong> Agronomics is based in the UK and over the last five years, the British sterling exchange rate for $1 has ranged from £0.69 to £0.86.
 Post-Brexit, investors should be prepared for the possibility of increased volatility in exchange rates.</p>